 Most of the furniture can be moved to suit the needs and creativity of the residents of that room.
-However, consider where the internet, telephone, and cable connections are located when rearranging furniture.
+However, consider where the Internet, electrical outlets, and cable connections are located when rearranging furniture.
 Students are also welcome to rent a bed loft, and one bed loft per room will be reimbursed.
 (Request reimbursement here.)

 Are there three Ethernet connections?

-While there is only one connection for the telephone and TV cable, there are three Ethernet connections in all triple rooms.
-In some rooms, especially in Rodney, an extra long Ethernet cable may be necessary.
+While there is only one connection for TV cable, there are multiple Ethernet connections in all rooms.
+In some rooms, an extra long Ethernet cable may be necessary.
 Since not all connections are in the same location, it is not possible to give all residents the exact locations of the connections.
-It may be a good idea to bring one long cord and one shorter cord and return the unused one.
+We have found that fewer and fewer students use an Ethernet connection as a wireless connection is readily available.

 If students have questions about removal of extended housing furniture, please visit the Facilities website.
 To have a rented loft removed, call 1-877-233-5638.